How to Contact Other eBay Members

 Learn how to communicate with the right party

 Sooner or later every eBay member will find themselves wanting to contact another eBay member for one reason or another.

-Trading Partners Are Different From Other eBay Members
+Trading Partners vs. Other eBay Members

-eBay employs a mail forwarding system for general inquiries.
+eBay employs a mail-forwarding system for general inquiries.
 Members ask eBay to forward messages to other members' email boxes on their behalf.
 Replies to these messages are also routed through eBay, so there's no direct member-to-member contact.
 This way, members can communicate without eBay releasing private contact information.

-Buying or Selling off eBay is Not Allowed
+Buying or Selling off eBay Is Not Allowed

 Contacting another eBay member with a request to purchase or sell an item outside of eBay's auction structure is a violation of eBay rules.
 If you attempt to buy or sell this way, you will likely find your trading privileges reduced or restricted.
-Keep in mind that mail sent through the forwarding system is looked at by eBay before its seen by the other party.
+Keep in mind that mail sent through the forwarding system is looked at by eBay before it's seen by the other party.

 Inappropriate Contact Is Not Allowed

 Though this comes as a surprise to many users, inappropriate contact is not limited to threatening or unwanted contact.
 Inappropriate contact includes nearly any contact unrelated to eBay auctions. eBay members expect to be contacted by other eBay members only if it has to do with a transaction or potential transaction.
 Different types of contact (whether personal or professional) can be perceived as SPAM, unsolicited email or unwanted contact, even if the message seems innocuous to the sender.